Climate Prosperity

 The

-businesses, economic development authorities, scientists and NGOs is based on
+economic development authorities, scientists and NGOs is based on earth systems

-earth systems science, showing the widespread evidence of destruction caused by
+science, showing the widespread evidence of destruction caused by the

-the now-obsolete technologies of the combustion-based Industrial Revolution and
+now-obsolete technologies of the combustion-based Industrial Revolution and its

 biodiversity.
 Human societies are now gradually re-industrializing our